hundredrabbits/thebook/north_pacific_logbook.md

 We have an early glass of red wine to celebrate our near victory.
 We sip it as I continue to read "The Long Way" by Moitessier to Devine.
 The sun is warm and being outside is so damn pleasant!

 ##### 1500
-I make *Japanese curry* (recipe, p.145), or "kare", a staple on Pino.
+I make *Japanese curry* (see recipes), or "kare", a staple on Pino.
 It's a dish that I can always finish, even when not hungry.
 We both have a kare stomach.
 I used up the last carrot to make it.
 Now, our fresh vegetable bin is near empty, occupied by a quarter daikon and two preserved lotus roots.

 ##### 1730
 WOOHOO!
 We made it past 180°W!
 We are officially in the Western Pacific!
 Exciting!
 This also means that we get to experience July 1st twice, as we are going back a day — funny how that works.
 It's nice to see degrees going down.
 We have a long way to go still to reach our destination which lies at 123°W, but it's a start, and we've got to appreciate little victories.
 Tomorrow morning, we'll celebrate this passing with pancakes and maple syrup, we'll open our last can of delicious liquid gold.